Jester King Brewery

 Format: 750ml Bottle

 We’re excited to introduce 2015 Estival Dichotomous, a farmhouse ale refermented with Texas melons.
 2015 Estival Dichotomous is our sixth seasonal saison, and our second inspired by summer.
-Most seasonal beers are inspired by the time of year in which they’re released, but the Dichotomous series is motivated by our desire to capture the flavors and sensory impressions of the particular season in which a beer is brewed.
+Most seasonal beers are inspired by the time of year in which they’re released, but the Dichotomous series is motivated by our desire to capture the flavours and sensory impressions of the particular season in which a beer is brewed.
 Like all Jester King beers, the Dichotomous series isn’t fermented in a few days or weeks with a pure culture of brewers yeast, but rather, it slowly ferments over several months with our mixed culture of brewers yeast and native yeast and bacteria harvested from the Texas Hill Country.

 For 2015 Estival Dichotomous, our Head Brewer Garrett Crowell was inspired by agua fresca (Spanish for “fresh water”), a traditional non-alcoholic drink made with fresh puréed fruit, sugar, and water—perfect for a hot Texas summer day.
 Agua fresca is a popular drink throughout Central America and Mexico, as well as in many Texas taquerias and bodegas.
 Garrett’s goal was to make a refreshing summer saison that encapsulated the bright fruit character of agua fresca.